joshmorgan1000/UTKH/THEORY.md

 ## Introduction <a href="#introduction"></a>

 UTKH posits that all fundamental properties of the universe arise from stable patterns of orbital light that exhibit and respond to resonant and harmonic frequencies.
 The most basic quantative state in this framework is similar to what is referred to a photon sphere, with the exception that it extends the theoretical configuration beyond black holes.
 UTKH introduces the concept of a **kuton**, or a self-contained pair of photons in mutual descending orbit of each other, resulting in a fractal-like progression towards infinitesimal angular velocity until an event horizon is reached at the angular speed of light.
-UTKH proposes that this state of motion at the kutonic event horizon stabilizes and resonates, thus becoming the genesis of what we percieve as particles, atomic structures, and other emergent properties.
+UTKH proposes that this state of angular momentum at the kutonic event horizon stabilizes and resonates, thus becoming the genesis of what we percieve as particles, atomic structures, and other emergent properties.

 UTKH generally rejects the classical notion of particles, and instead considers the most primordial substance to be a flow of kinetic energy (momentum), manifesting in its most basic form as light.
 However, it is useful to describe a co-orbiting pair of photons as a kuton for conceptual and mathematical reasons.
 Since kutons are essentially a stable condition of photons in co-orbit, they fundamentally have a oscillation frequency, resulting in resonant and harmonic interactions with surrounding systems, which result in emergent properties such as electron orbitals, unique behaviors of different elements, and forces such as magnetism and gravity.